 So, what do you do if you have sex and it’s keeping you up afterward?
 I lay in the bed with the lights out and look at animal videos on Instagram.
 Some women suggest reading.
 Others say they get up and do something for a little bit.

 My suggestion is that you schedule sex early enough in the night that if you can’t get to sleep for an hour or more, it’s not going to affect waking up the next day.
-Being intimate late at night and then having to calm down for an hour will wreck your ability to get up early.
+Being intimate with your partner late at night and then having to calm down for an hour will wreck your health and ability to get up early.

 I know this is a big problem for women with small kids that are getting up during the night or first thing in the morning.
 For those in that position, take a nap during the day.

 I know it’s hard, but find ways to take a nap.
-Even if you have to take a 20-minute nap when your husband gets home from work, do it.
+Even if you have to take a 20-minute nap in bed when your husband gets home from work, do it.
 It’ll help you take the edge off of sleep deprivation.
-You’re in a season of life right now where it’s ok if all you can manage to do is keep the people alive from day to day.
+You’re in a season of life right now where it’s ok if all you can manage to do is keep the people alive from day-to-day.

 Don’t Skip Out on Intimacy